Check dependencies for requirement

 PLEASE READ THE ENTIRE DESCRIPTION but if you just want to jump in, at least read the WARNING section :)

-This is a comprehensive overhaul with the goal of providing a completely new experience within the scope of the demo where nearly all systems and mechanics have been expanded and changed to work together better dynamically.
-It features an entirely new progression system with new starting kits where the point is that you plan out "shopping lists" for specific items to exchange with traders for specific weapons and gear.
+This is a comprehensive overhaul with the goal of providing a completely new and challenging experience within the scope of the demo where nearly all systems and mechanics have been expanded and changed to work together better.
+It features an entirely new progression system with new starting kits where the point is that you exchange specific items with traders for specific weapons, ammo and gear.
+You start in the village, and the attic is locked until you have been to Radar.
+Then it opens for 1 visit, and locks again when you leave.
+If you quit your game after having visited Radar, it will be locked again.
+You likely won't be able to complete all tasks in a run.

-- Trading has been removed (stay with me) and tasks have been expanded to such a degree that it's essentially a replacement for trading.
-All exciting gear and weapons as well as armor can only be obtained as rewards for tasks before you get to Vostok, where these things can be found as loot.
+- Trading has been removed and tasks have been expanded.
+Almost all gear, weapons and ammo must be obtained as rewards for tasks before you get to Vostok, where these things can be found as loot.

-- AKM and AKS-74U can't use scopes and red dots in this mod (I'm sorry, but see future plans at the bottom for hope).
-The purpose behind this is to maintain balancing so you'll be dependent on completing tasks for traders, since they give other weapons that can use scopes.
+- AKM and AKS-74U can't use scopes and red dots in this mod (I'm sorry, but see future plans at the bottom).
+The purpose behind this is to maintain balancing so you'll be dependent on completing tasks, since they give weapons that can use scopes.
 It also makes the option to put AKS-74U in the secondary slot a little better for balancing.
 The weapon models in the game also don't have a rail attachment system on the sides, so it's kind of realistic.

 - Secondary scopes and canted aiming can be toggled without having to be in a state of aiming when pressing the button.